eolesinski/poliscipy/docs/quickstart.md

 You’ve now created your first electoral college map with PoliSciPy!
 If you’d like to dive deeper into the library, here are some next steps:

-- Explore additional plotting functions for visualizing demographic trends and voting results.
+- Explore additional features for plots to visualize voting results.
 - Learn how to customize your maps further with advanced styling options.
 - Check out the API documentation for a complete reference of available functions and classes.